NedimRenesalis/README.md/README.md

 <br>

 <p align="center">
-My name is Nedim and I a blockchain scientist.
+My name is Nedim and I am the inventor of the Hybrid Bonding Curves in DeFi.
 </p>

 <br>